Language Spoken in Croatia: Is English Enough for Tourists?

 Whether you’re ordering a coffee or saying hello, knowing a few Croatian phrases goes a long way.
 “Dobar dan” (Good day) and “Hvala” (Thank you) are your best friends.
 Trust me, the locals appreciate the effort!

 If you want to go further, below are some of the things you can learn to say.
-Click here for a massive list of Croatian phrases for travel that Mateja (my old Croatian language teacher) gave me to learn.
+Click here for a massive list of Croatian travel phrases that Mateja (my old Croatian language teacher) gave me to know.

 Good Morning/ Good Evening / Good Night